LimePoint/opschain/docs/reference/concepts/properties.md

 #### Notes

-1. The repository properties are read only within each action (as OpsChain cannot modify the underling Git repository to store any changes).
+1. The repository properties are read only within each action (as OpsChain cannot modify the underlying Git repository to store any changes).
 2. Running `opschain-action -AT` from within your Git repository will cause the properties files to be validated.
 If the schema or structure of the files is invalid, explanatory exceptions will be raised.
 See the [Docker development environment](../../docker_development_environment.md) guide for more information.

 ### Database